Holiday Shipping: Marketing

 - Returns: If your strategy includes running return-related campaigns, be sure to have these ready before the returns start flowing in.
 Plan for who you will target, what promotion(s) you’ll offer, and how you’ll implement those promotions (e.g., a one-time coupon code).
 You’ll want to ensure data on target customers for these promotions flows from your shipping platform to your campaign platform, and that the promotions are set up in your selling platform.

 Once your holiday marketing strategy is set, your planned campaigns are set up, and materials are ordered, the main actions required are to execute the plans and monitor their results.
-The success of campaign activities targeted at gift recipients, repeat purchases, and customers who return items should be straightforward to measure using standard campaign management techniques and tools.
+The success of campaign activities targeted at gift recipients, repeat purchasers, and customers who return items should be straightforward to measure using standard campaign management techniques and tools.
 As with any campaign, it’s important to monitor the data to be sure these campaigns are contributing to your goals.